 Report all incidents to Mason Police per University Policy 1404 Reporting Crimes, Accidents, Fires and Other Emergencies.

-Direct all questions concerning reimbursement for loss to the Office of Risk Management at 703-993-2599 or email email@example.com
+Direct all questions concerning reimbursement for loss to Operational Risk Management at 703-993-2599 or email email@example.com